Blackpink Lisa’s Chinese social media page suspended after Paris burlesque routine | KRDO

 Others lamented the disappearance of her Weibo page.

 “I may have also criticized her for the Crazy Horse show.
-But that doesn’t mean she should be banned,” another use wrote.
+But that doesn’t mean she should be banned,” another user wrote.

 The-CNN-Wire